abduloria/abduloria/README.md

 Ethical Finance - Focused Data scientist
 ----------------------------------------

-My interest in integrating AI with financial technology has propelled my AI/ML journey which is leading me to Data science.
+My interest in integrating AI with financial technology has propelled my AI/ML journey which is leading me to Data analysis/science.

 * 🌍  I'm based in Abuja, Nigeria
 * ✉️  You can contact me at [abduloria@gmail.com](mailto:abduloria@gmail.com)